Kibuye Hope Hospital

 The Kibuye Hope Hospital (Hôpital Espoir de Kibuye, HEK) is a hospital in Gitega Province, Burundi.

 Location

 Kibuye Hope Hospital is a faith-based hospital in the city of Kibuye, in the center of the Kibuye Health District.

 It is the only hospital in the district.

 It is in the Kibuye colline, Commune of Bukirasazi, Gitega Province.

 It is in the Kirimiro natural region in the central plateaus of Burundi.

 Services

-Kibuye Hope Hospital is a private district hospital service a target population of 62,014 as of 2009.
+Kibuye Hope Hospital is a private district hospital that served a target population of 62,014 as of 2009.

 Services include radiology, laboratory, internal medicine, emergency, ophthalmology, pediatrics, pharmacy, community medicine, clinical psychology, support, physiotherapy and surgery.

 History

 The Kibuye Hope Hospital was founded by Free Methodist missionaries from the United States of America in 1946.

 In 2006 it was one of the hospitals chosen for a pilot Results-Based Financing program.

 This program, together with free care, removed budgetary contraints and resulted in a massive increase in patients, particularly maternity cases.

 In 2010 the hospital became a university hospital, mainly training health professionals from the Hope University of Africa (Université Espoir d’Afrique), also operated by the Free Methodist Church in Burundi.

 Training programs include surgery and family medicine.

 In February 2020 a group of armed men broke into the nursing staff house at the hospital and apparently stole some money.

 One of them, said to have been identified as a police officer, lost his life.